tishachawla-jg/SEC-EDGAR_Analysis_App/README.md

 ## **Overview**

-This repository contains a streamlined workflow for processing, merging, normalizing, and analyzing data.
+This repository contains a streamlined workflow for processing, merging, normalizing, and analyzing data with Large Language Model [Gemini pro].
 The final step involves using Streamlit to visualize results for quicker insights.

 ## **Backend Process**